stathat/sqsd/README.md

     CreateQueue
     ReceiveMessage
     DeleteMessage
+    DeleteMessageBatch
     SendMessage

 Pretty much the only parameter supported is `WaitTimeSeconds` for `ReceiveMessage`.

-Tested with the goamz/sqs package as a client.
+Tested with the goamz/sqs and aws-sdk-go packages.